shanthiniks/BruiseFinder/README.md

 Shanthini K.S., Sudhish N. George, Jobin Francis and Sony George.

 #  Key Features 🔑
+This research replicates real-world scenarios in which handling and transportation can cause damage to the fruit which ensures the practical relevance of the research.

 A convolutional neural network (CNN) model that leverages 3D convolutional layers to integrate spatial and spectral features from hyperspectral data, enabling accurate bruise analysis in plum fruit.